-Move expansion ahead with widespread recognition of the sport especially for our youth.
-Working with organizations, schools, Universities incorporating kettlebell sport into curriculum for scholarship and grants and making it available especially for the disadvantaged youth without access to programs.
-Also seeing more corporations strive to notice the team building qualities kettlebell sport can bring while invigorating and building a healthier, stronger staff of employees.
+Move expansion ahead with widespread recognition of the sport, especially for our youth.
+Working with organizations, schools, and Universities incorporating kettlebell sport into curriculum for scholarship and grants and making it available especially for the disadvantaged youth without access to programs.
+Also seeing more corporations strive to notice the team-building qualities kettlebell sport can bring while invigorating and building a healthier, stronger staff of employees.

 Common mistakes you see new people entering the sport make over and over again?